simplana/SitioWebNovedades/PAGUELO_FACIL_SETUP.md

 ```
 PAGUELO_FACIL_CCLW=your-cclw-code-here
+PAGUELO_FACIL_API_KEY=your-api-key-here
 PAGUELO_FACIL_ENVIRONMENT=sandbox
 ```

 **Important Notes:**
+- `CCLW` is used for creating payment links
+- `API_KEY` is used for validating transactions via Management API
 - Start with `sandbox` environment for testing
 - Change to `production` when ready to go live
 - NEVER use `VITE_` prefix for these variables (they are backend-only)
 - NEVER commit these values to git

+**Where to find your API Key:**
+- Sandbox: https://sandbox.paguelofacil.com > Settings > API Keys
+- Production: https://admin.paguelofacil.com > Settings > API Keys

 ## Step 3: Configure Webhook URL